 Just as everyone has their own trading style, you know better than anyone else how to put yourself at ease so you can concentrate on your trading or investing.

 Here's Merlin at one of the trading setups at the Online Trading Academy corporate office.
 Merlin says: "It's very fun to work with!
 Especially with the virtual labs!"

 Laptop, tablet, multiple monitors… Tillie is covering all the bases!
-When she's not teaching courses at Online Trading Academy, here is her home trading desk setup.

 This content is intended to provide educational information only.
 This information should not be construed